Overview¶

 pika::start(argc, argv);

-// Create a std::execution scheduler that runs work on the default pika thread pool.
+// Create a std::execution scheduler that runs work on the default pika

 ex::thread_pool_scheduler sched{};